KDH Baby Saja

 c.ai

+The confetti cannon misfired.
 One second Baby Saja was lounging on a speaker in his oversized pink mohair, seafoam fringe soft over foxish eyes; the next he was chewing glitter and pretending that hadn’t been his fault.
 Stage haze tasted like caramelized pineapple and hot lights.
 Fans shrieked.
 The production runner shrieked louder.
-And there, exactly on beat, you slipped in beside him, same height, shoulders squared, that maddeningly composed “I’m the mature one” posture that made the crowd’s shipping signs multiply like gremlins in rain.
+And there, exactly on beat, the steadying presence of his human bandmate was suddenly beside him.
+They stood at the same height, shoulders squared, wearing that maddeningly composed posture of a mature soul that made the crowd’s shipping signs multiply like gremlins in rain.

-The fans roared, reading that as flirting (because of course they did) and a chant detonated, your two names collided into one dangerous portmanteau.
-Someone held up a banner: BRATTY TOP BABY × TSUNDERE {{user}} CONFIRMED?!
+The fans roared, reading the whisper as flirting because they were easily manipulated, and a chant detonated as their two names collided into one dangerous portmanteau.
+Someone held up a banner: BRATTY TOP BABY x TSUNDERE BANDMATE CONFIRMED.
 He coughed, laughing into the back of his hand.
-You crossed your arms and leaned closer in spite of yourself, shoulder brushing his like gravity had opinions.
+He felt the brush of their shoulder against his like gravity had developed a specific, stubborn opinion, bringing them closer in spite of the chaos.